 There’s no getting around the first part of this: This is a post about how to watch Yellowstone, even though Yellowstone is a show I can’t exactly recommend you or anyone else watch.
 Nevertheless it is a show I do watch, and so do roughly 12 million people, and because you’re reading this, it’s likely a show you watch too.

-It seems as if this should be an astoundingly easy question to answer — all those millions of people have figured out how to watch a show that’s now in its fifth season.
+It seems as if this should be an astoundingly easy question to answer — all those millions of people have figured out how to watch a show that’s now in a split fifth season, with part one hitting Peacock today, part two due to hit the Paramount Network in November, and the whole show due to be replaced afterward with a Yellowstone-branded sequel.
 How hard could it possibly be?
 And yet the answer to this question is, and has always been, bananas.
 Let’s run down the options.

 It’s a Paramount show, so I can use my Paramount+ log-in, right?

 Oh ho, that’s what you think!
 That is also what I thought, but I was wrong.
 Still, there are other Taylor Sheridan shows on Paramount+, including Tulsa King and Mayor of Kingstown.
-The rest of the Yellowstone-extended-universe shows, including the prequel, 1883, and the future releases 1923 and 6666, will be found on Paramount+.
-Not everyone knows this, but eventually there will be a Yellowstone spinoff show for every year going back to 1492, and they will all be on Paramount+.
+The rest of the Yellowstone-extended-universe shows, including the prequels, 1883 and 1923, and future release 6666, will be found on Paramount+.
+Not everyone knows this, but eventually there will be a Yellowstone spinoff show for every year going back to 1492, and they will all live on Paramount+.

-And yet, Yellowstone is not on Paramount+, so move right along to the next option.
+And yet, Yellowstone proper is not on Paramount+, so move right along to the next option.

 I can watch it on cable, though?

 Ooh, you’re on Yellowstone’s good side, aren’t you?
 After all, Yellowstone is a show about embracing tradition, about knowing that the old ways are the good ways (for certain narrowly defined versions of “old ways,” which include Manifest Destiny but not Indigenous land use).
 So it makes sense that the easiest way to watch Yellowstone is as a TV traditionalist.
-Sit down in front of your TV at 8 p.m. on a Sunday and hum “Appalachian Spring” while navigating your TV remote to the Paramount Network.
+The second half of season five is due back in November.
+So when the time comes, sit down in front of your TV at 8 p.m. on a Sundays and hum “Appalachian Spring” while navigating your TV remote to the Paramount Network.
 You could also DVR it, if you must.

 What if I have a cable log-in, but I don’t want to DVR it and I don’t want to watch Sunday at 8 p.m.?